evkx/evkx.github.io/content/models/genesis/gv70/Electrified_GV70/_index.md

-[Regenerative braking](../../../../technology/regen/) is available in two modes.
-You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
+[Regenerative braking](../../../../technology/regen/) is available in several modes.
+The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
+In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
+You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+You can choose between two stopping modes for one-pedal driving.
+Hold mode stops the car completely using friction brakes, and roll mode causes the vehicle to roll until it stops by itself.
+You can adjust how strong regen you get when you lift the foot.
+There are three levels.

 ## Exterior

-You can choose between 10 different paint colors when ordering this model.
+You can choose between 8 different paint colors when ordering this model.
 Additionally, you can choose between 2 wheels with sizes from 19 to 20 inches.

 The car has four [regular doors](../../../../technology/doors/) and a [hatchback-style liftgate](../../../../technology/doors/#hatcback-style-liftgate).